 Currently a nephrology fellow at St Paul's Hospital Millennium Medical College, Addis Ababa, Ethiopia.
 Member of TB Proof and Volunteer Health Services.

-TB & Me: "I am living proof that TB can be beaten" TB&Me: Abatgul’s diary part 4 - The consequences of self-treatment
+20th month of treatment (final) TB&Me: Abatgul’s diary part 4 - The consequences of self-treatment